eProsima/Integration-Service-docs/docs/introduction.rst

 But this is only a very simple example of what Integration Service can do.
-With Integration Service we can communicate different protocols and services just implementing a few methods from an interface in our own :ref:`bridge libraries`.
+With Integration Service we can communicate different protocols and services just implementing a few methods from an interface in our own :ref:`bridge library`.
-Or we can define custom data transformation making use of :ref:`transformation libraries`.
+Or we can define custom data transformation making use of :ref:`transformation library`.
-Integration Service allow us to define and use our own **TopicDataTypes** through :ref:`types libraries` or  Fast-RTPS **XML Types**.
+Integration Service allow us to define and use our own **TopicDataTypes** through :ref:`types library` or  Fast-RTPS **XML Types**.
 Another interesting functionality is to replicate data from one reader to many writers or listen from many readers while writing to one writer, or just define an N to M relationship between writers and readers.
 Finally, Integration Service is able to communicate two applications that belong to different subnetworks,